 > To move up-market – if you only work in the micro plan market and want to move up market, having this resource can open doors to plans ready to set up a committee as they often outgrow their current “services” and want someone to proactively discuss next steps with them

 > To generate leads online – if the only thing you have on your website is an opt-in form asking people to “subscribe to our newsletter” – change that to – “download the free committee starter kit” and you’ll start to get qualified leads by exchanging something of value with an email address of someone that wants information on services you offer

 Note – the Investment Committee Starter Kit is completely free.

 Note: This kit can be used as is with no editing, just add a final page with your contact information.

 You’ll have an option to grab the fully editable PowerPoint version (for less than $50) making it super-simple to customize if you do want to make changes, update the design to match your brand, etc..
 If you do that, here are some suggestions for customizing this investment committee kit to make it your own:

 1. Consider changing the title to: “401k Plan Fiduciary Kit” or “Retirement Plan Committee Resource” or “401k Committee Kit” or “401k Committee Template Pack” or “Committee Resource Kit” or… keep it the same – that’s up to you!

-2. Consider swapping out the book “Best Practices for Investment Committees” with the free DOL Guide “Meeting Your Fiduciary Responsibilities” or fi360’s “Prudent Practices for Investment Stewards” or… any other book you think Plan Sponsors should read – or keep it the same ?
+2. Swapping out the book “Best Practices for Investment Committees” referenced on one page of the kit (since it is no longer in publication as of 10/22/22) with the free DOL Guide “Meeting Your Fiduciary Responsibilities” or fi360’s “Prudent Practices for Investment Stewards” or… any other book you think Plan Sponsors should read.